 Inside the temple are courts, columns and walls with reliefs, including the famous ‘Feast of the Beautiful Meeting’ representing the union of Horus of Edfu and Hathor of Dendara.

-Entrance fee to the Edfu Temple costs 140 EGP (adult) and 7o EGP (student).
+The entrance fee to the Edfu Temple costs 140 EGP (adult) and 7o EGP (student).

-Temple of Horus in Edfu is in Adfo, Markaz Edfo, Aswan Governorate, Egypt.
+The Temple of Horus in Edfu is in Adfo, Markaz Edfo, Aswan Governorate, Egypt.

 11- Temple of Kom Ombo